kennethleungty/Logistic-Regression-Assumptions/README.md

 - Link to Medium article:

 ### Contents
-1. Logistic_Regression_Assumptions.ipynb
+**(1) Logistic_Regression_Assumptions.ipynb**
 - The main notebook containing the Python implementation codes (along with explanations) on how to check for each of the 6 key assumptions in logistic regression

-2. Box-Tidwell-Test-in-R.ipynb
+**(2) Box-Tidwell-Test-in-R.ipynb**
 - Notebook containing R code for running Box-Tidwell test (to check for logit linearity assumption)

 ### References
 - test